billnice250/tempo/README.md

 ## App preview
 ![Inspiration Design](https://github.com/londonappbrewery/Images/blob/master/clima-demo.gif)

-## What is include in this project
+## What is included in this project

 - How to use Dart to perform asynchronous tasks.
 - Understand async and await.